markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 So this step is extremely important at the time of modern deployment because it involves additional  s steps that we need to take to tackle unseen by use.
 We will show you more on this in an inner dedicated section.

+### Categories: strings
-And finally for categorical variables the presence of labels themselves.

-This is the presence of strings when we actually need numbers to fit machine than mothers use since

-they could learn is something that we need to address in a step that is called categorical variable
+And finally for categorical variables, the presence of labels themselves, this is the presence of strings when we actually need numbers to fit machine than model used in scikit-lern,  is something that we need to address in a step that is called categorical variable

 encoding